Skip to Content

 Alex: "We really want to get parents as engaged as possible in the learning process.
 They are critical drivers of student outcomes.

 The base level of parental features is free.
 To fund the company, ensure we are sustainable, and support our mission in keeping educational content free, there are more advanced features in our membership packages that allow parents to interact with their child’s learning experience in a slightly different and deeper way.
-This includes being able to track their progress, set goals, adjust their grade level and also access worksheets and video lessons.
+This includes being able to track their progress, set goals, adjust their grade level and also access worksheets.

 From a student perspective, while memberships can unlock other gameplay features which can lead to greater engagement, math and English educational content stays completely free.
 So whether a student has a membership or not, their learning experience with Prodigy is the same.
 This also means we can offer Prodigy completely free of charge to all teachers at a time when school budgets seem to be more stretched than ever."